The biosphere is composed of soil, atmosphere, plants, and animals. Among which the plants and animals are the most important component.

 There are different chemicals in the body secreted and thus forming different emotions in humans.
 The main master of the body is the brain.

-This brain differentiates the human from other creatures.
+This brain differentiates humans from other creatures.

 Main Differences Between Plants and Humans